Installation

 As of version 9.0.0, Intercom Android SDK transitively depends on the latest versions of Gson, Otto, Okio, Okhttp and Retrofit.
 If your app is using any one of these libraries, they should at least be on the same major version that the Intercom SDK is using.
 When there are two versions of a library at build time, Gradle automatically picks the newer version.
 This means if you are currently using Retrofit 2.4.0, you would automatically get Retrofit 2.9.0 after including Intercom.

-For the exact version numbers we are using, please check the dependency graph on Github.
+For the exact version numbers we are using, please check the dependency graph on Maven Central.

 Step 2 - Initialize Intercom